 The key to growing lady’s slippers is to mimic their natural environment as closely as possible.
 Plant them in a shady corner of your yard or under a deciduous tree.
 They should only be exposed to morning sun, especially in the southern portions of their range which have hot afternoon sunlight.

 Most gardeners purchase their orchids as bare root plants.
 That means that what you will get is just the roots, with no plant.
 Dig a hole in a shady spot that is large enough to accommodate the entire root system and allows the bud, which is where the plant will grow from, to be ¼ - ½ inches below the soil.
 After placing the roots in the hole, refill the hole with soil and water thoroughly.
 Water again when the top 2 inches of the soil is dry.
 Be patient.
 It could take a few months before you see growth above ground.

 Chopped dried leaves are the best mulch you can use for your orchids.
 The decaying leaves produce the fungi that the orchid seeds need to grow.
-You can make your own leaf mulch by running a mower over leaves that have fallen in the fall to grind them up.
+You can make your own leaf mulch by running a mower over leaves that have fallen in your yard in the fall to grind them up.

 There is no need to fertilize your plant the first year.
 Starting the second year, you can fertilize using fertilizer that is specially formulated for orchids every two weeks during the growing season.
 Or you can apply a slow-release fertilizer in the spring.